Coronavirus pushes reluctant Aung San Suu Kyi to Facebook

 Government spokesman Zaw Htay shared the new Facebook account on his own page on Wednesday, saying it was legitimate.

-“It is real...
-Not an April Fool,” Nyi Nyi Tun, a spokesman for the president’s office, told Reuters by phone.
+“It is real ...
+Not an April Fool,” Nyi Nyi Tun, an assistant-director at the president’s office, told Reuters by phone.

 The Nobel laureate, 74, spent 15 years under house arrest and missed the emergence of laptops and smartphones.